BeTomorrow/react-native-file-logger/README.md

 #### FileLogger.enable()

 Enable file-logging.
-It is already enabled by `FileLogger.configure()` so you only to call it if you've previously called `FileLogger.disable()`.
+It is already enabled by `FileLogger.configure()` so you only need to call it if you've previously called `FileLogger.disable()`.

 #### FileLogger.disable()